 I am elated to be sharing this part of the project with you today.
 If you didn’t see my garden project inspiration, seed planting, the shopping trip for this project then you should definitely check it out.

 *This post contains affiliate links.

-My step sister and I made a little exchange a few months ago.
+My step-sister and I made a little exchange a few months ago.
 I had a ton of fabric that I wasn’t going to use and she found this chair and thought of me.
-My family is always hunt for curb side furniture finds and deals at yard sales.
+My family is always hunting for curbside furniture finds and deals at yard sales.
 They are the best!
 I gave her the fabric and she sent the chair to me.
-It has been sitting outside my apartment for a little while now, and I though I would be upholstering the broken cane bottom part and painting the rest at some point.
+It has been sitting outside my apartment for a little while now, and I thought I would be upholstering the broken cane bottom part and painting the rest at some point.

 However, one night while taking out the trash the idea struck me!
 A planter would be such a great project and it is the perfect size for my little space on my balcony.

 Supplies I used:

 That’s ALL!
 I know!
 It’s so simple anyone can do it.

 I started by setting up my work table and preparing the chair for priming.

 I pulled out my Kilz spray primer and did a couple coats over the wood.
 I didn’t sand this project before I started because I didn’t think it was necessary.